sfeu/MINT-platform/README.md

 There is still no further documentation for the framework, but a lot of research articles about the concepts and theories of our approach have already been published and can be accessed from our project site http://www.multi-access.de .

+An overview about the overall architecture and components can be found here: http://www.multi-access.de/mint-2012-framework/

 #### Quick Facts

 * Interactor-based modeling (Widgets) of interface elements by using state machines (see http://github.com/sfeu/MINT-statemachine ) that are designed using SCXML (http://w3c.org/scxml) and created on the fly at runtime (http://github.com/sfeu/scxml)